Updated: Sep 15, 2021

 6. there is an increased use of vacuums and forceps in delivery

-7. women who get the epidural often have a harder time breastfeeding in the first few days after birth (this doesn't mean you can't breastfeed, but knowing this helps you combat the problem by hand expressing milk in the beginning and offering it to baby through a syringe or bottle).
+7. birthing people who get the epidural often have a harder time breast/chestfeeding in the first few days after birth (this doesn't mean you can't breast/chestfeed, but knowing this helps you combat the problem by hand expressing milk in the beginning and offering it to baby through a syringe or bottle).

 The truth?
 Everyone reaches a point in labor where they want the epidural.
 The job of a doula is to get you to focus, understand your power, and push forward.
 We uphold and remind you of your birth preferences.
 Sometimes, giving yourself an hour to make the decision can help you get through the rest of your birth experience.
 The reality is, the best way for you to make a choice for yourself is to educate yourself about all of the benefits, risks, and alternatives.